CedricChnfr/portfolio/about.markdown

 # Conclusion

 My journey at INSA Toulouse has been a key stepping stone in fulfilling my passion for electronics and smart systems.
-The ISS specialization in my final year is a crucial step toward gaining advanced skills, and pursuing a Master's in cybersecurity (TLS-SEC) is the logical culmination of my professional goals.
+The ISS specialization in my final year is an important step toward gaining advanced skills, and pursuing a Master's in cybersecurity (TLS-SEC) is the logical culmination of my professional goals.
 I am eager to continue learning and contributing to innovative projects in the fields of embedded systems and cybersecurity.

-# Summary of my year in ISS
+#### Summary of my year in ISS

 During my year in the ISS specialization, I learned a lot of new concepts that are useful for my professional aspirations of becoming an engineer.
 While many of the courses were designed to be accessible to everyone, I found that I had already covered most of the content related to computer science or networking.
 The ISS specialization provided me with a broader understanding of the creation of sensors and the concept of IoT in general.